MengHS97/FYP_SC4079/README.md

 - VGG_Implementation_CIFAR100 with Defense.ipynb: The python is use to run on the datasets on CIFAR100 with VGG with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.

+## Carlini & Wagner

+There is a C&W Folder which contain on the file that is needed on running and experimenting for the Carlini & Wagner Adversarial Attacks

 # Additional - Proposed Defense Mechanism
 - CIFAR-10 with Neuron Shuffling.ipynb: The current file use for running and experimenting on the new proposed defense mechanism.